vittau/blog/_posts/2020-09-12-tutorial-vaporwave-vhs-effect-using-gimp.markdown

     <p class="post-image-caption">Add a bit of gaussian noise to the luma channel</p>
 </div>

 After that, it's time for good ol' <a href="https://en.wikipedia.org/wiki/Gaussian_blur" target="_blank">gaussian blur</a> on the luma channel.
-Take note of the values, they will be different later on for the chroma channels due to mimic the effect of <a href="en.wikipedia.org/wiki/Chroma_subsampling" target="_blank">chroma subsampling</a>.
+Take note of the values, they will be different later on for the chroma channels due to the effect of <a href="en.wikipedia.org/wiki/Chroma_subsampling" target="_blank">chroma subsampling</a> in actual VHS.

 <b>Filters > Blur > Gaussian Blur...</b>